dhis2/dhis2-docs/src/developer/web-api/tracker.md

 }
 ```

-The change log can be of three types:
+The change log type can be `CREATE`, `UPDATE`, or `DELETE`.
-- `CREATE`: holds the single current value of the attribute.
-- `UPDATE`: shows the attribute's previous and current value.
-- `DELETE`: displays the attribute value before deletion.
+`CREATE` and `DELETE` will always hold a single value: the former shows the current value, and the latter shows the value that was deleted.
+UPDATE will hold two values: the previous and the current.

 ### Enrollments (`GET /api/tracker/enrollments`)